Meet Hannah, our Swansea Partner

-Expanding into Wales’ second largest city; Pass the Keys, the UK’s leading short let management service, is now offering our services to property owners in Swansea to help make managing their short-term lets efficient and hassle-free.
+Expanding into Wales’ second largest city; Pass the Keys, the UK’s leading short let management service, is now offering its expert knowledge and services to property owners in Swansea to help make the process of managing their short-term lets efficient and hassle-free.

-Since we were founded in 2015, London-based company Pass the Keys have worked with hundreds of property owners across the UK through sites such as Airbnb and Booking.com to host thousands of international and domestic guests.
+Since we were founded in 2015, Pass the Keys have worked with hundreds of property owners across the UK through sites such as Airbnb, VRBO, Expedia and Booking.com to host thousands of international and domestic guests.

-As the demand for accommodation for short term lets is rising significantly in Swansea, there is an increasing demand for professional support and services to help manage that.
-Pass the Keys are proud to announce that we have teamed up with local business owner and entrepreneur Hannah McCartan to provide that support in Swansea.
+As the demand for short term lets rises significantly in Swansea, there is an increasing demand for professional support and services to help manage the short letting process.
+Pass the Keys are proud to announce that we have teamed up with local property business owner and entrepreneur Hannah McCartan to provide short letting support in Swansea.

 Pass the Keys is a new kind of property management company, and full-service operation, created specifically to give homeowners the ability to maximise their short-term rental income without any hassle.
-In a nutshell, we list and manage your property on short-letting sites like Airbnb, so you don’t have to.
+In a nutshell, we list and manage your property on the largest short letting market platforms, so you don’t have to.

 Q: Hi Hannah, can you tell us a bit about yourself?

-I started working in property in 2001 just part-time whilst studying as an undergraduate at Swansea University.
-I quickly realised my love for the industry.
+I started working in property in 2001 part-time whilst studying as an undergraduate at Swansea University and quickly realised I had a passion for the industry.
 In 2003, I began to focus more on lettings than sales, and in 2006 (aged 25), an opportunity arose to set up my own dedicated lettings agency and I took it!
 McCartan Lettings was formed.
-From there, McCartan Lettings has gone from strength to strength.
+From there, the business has gone from strength to strength.

 There is undoubtedly an increasing demand within the lettings market in Swansea for short term accommodation, and I’m excited to bring my knowledge and expertise to this new venture.